Skip to main content

 • the participant MUST review the ACK status of messages in its unacknowledged outgoing buffer using the received message's causal history and bloom filter.

-• the participant MUST include the received message ID in its local bloom filter.
+• if the message has a populated content field, the participant MUST include the received message ID in its local bloom filter.

 • the participant MUST verify that all causal dependencies are met for the received message.
 Dependencies are met if the message IDs in the causal_history of the received message appear in the local history of the receiving participant.

-If all dependencies are met, the participant MUST deliver the message.
+If all dependencies are met and the message has a populated content field, the participant MUST deliver the message.
 If dependencies are unmet, the participant MUST add the message to the incoming buffer of messages with unmet causal dependencies.

 Deliver Message